Kuyo and his student police force, who beat up the Unwanted Harem and actually killed Tsukune; this was the first time he was injected with blood.

 The sequel follows suit with the following Big BadThe Executor, who while not as serious as Malachite, is a lot more dangerous since he plans to wipe out Earth and any world that opposes his rule.

 Demo Reel was a pretty sad show anyway, but it got sincerely depressing whenever Donnie's mom got mentioned.
-For good reason too, as she was an aging actress who committed suicide, leaving her only child alone with nobody that gave a shit about him.
+For good reason too, as she was an aging actress who committed suicide, leaving her only child alone with nobody who gave a damn about him.

-Belial, who on the other hand play this trope straight
+Bélial, on the other hand, plays this trope straight.

 Although by season 4 Limb has become rather comedic due to insanity.

 The Monarch himself has become much more threatening by Season 4.
 When the person he's after is not Rusty Venture, he can come off as downright scary.